U.S. regulator votes to loosen media ownership rules

 FCC Chairman Ajit Pai defended the rule change, saying it was “utter nonsense” that rules banning cross ownership of a newspaper and broadcast station were still in place after massive changes in media over the last four decades.

-The decision could also allow Sinclair Broadcast Group Inc (SBGI.O), which is seeking approval for its proposed $3.9 billion acquisition of Tribune Media Co (TRCO.N), to avoid some divestitures in order to gain approval of the deal.
+The decision could also allow Sinclair Broadcast Group Inc, which is seeking approval for its proposed $3.9 billion acquisition of Tribune Media Co, to avoid some divestitures in order to gain approval of the deal.

 Moody’s said on Thursday the move was credit-positive for TV broadcasters.
 “Under the revised FCC rules, U.S. television broadcasters will benefit from the ability to consolidate local market ownership through acquisitions and station swaps,” said Jason Cuomo, author of the Moody’s report.
 “Broadcasters that increase their scale in local markets will attract more advertising, improve their negotiating leverage and bring down their costs.”